Grailsidhe/event-app/README.md

 ### Event profiles

-Displays (if provided) photo, media, social media buttons, description, contact information, event schedule with ticket purchase button, event's guests, share on social media button, copyright information.
+Displays (if provided) photo, media, social media buttons, guests (if any), description, contact information, event schedule with ticket purchase button, event's guests, share on social media button, copyright information, etc.

 The display varies depending on availability of media elements and/or guests.